 You spend a lot of time on chess but do not really see improvement?
 I have been there as well.
 This means you should improve the quality of your training.
 Let me show you how!

 There is a common misconception when it comes to chess improvement.
-Whenever one talks about his training, one usually just talks about the number of hours one spends on chess.
+Whenever one talks about his training, one usually just talks about the number of hours spent on chess.

-But the equation quantity = output misses a key element.
+But the equation quantity = output lacks a key element.